 My mom taught me two very important financial lessons that really got me off on the right track from a young age.
 First, she instilled in me a passion for investing early and often, with a buy and hold approach.
 I bought my first mutual fund (I believe it was Fidelity Contrafund) when I was a freshman in high school.
 The second financial lesson I got from my mother was to pay of my credit card, in full, every month.
 I got my first credit card at age 16, so I have done that for over 330 months (and counting).

 My interest in FIRE (Financial Independence / Retiring Early) also started in high school, well before I was aware of FIRE as a concept.
-Right around the time I started working, I remember having a vivid flash of insight — every dollar that I didn’t spend was time that I didn’t need to work.
+Right around the time I started working, I vividly remember having a flash of insight — every dollar that I didn’t spend was time that I didn’t need to work.
 The power of that truth has stuck with me to this day.

 How We Did It